mzufferey/AI_basics/reading_notes/glossary.md

 - different to penalty methods: they add yet another term, designed to mimic a Lagrange multiplier

 ([Wikipedia](https://en.wikipedia.org/wiki/Augmented_Lagrangian_method))

+## Automatic relevance determination (ARD)

+Automatic relevance determination (ARD) and the closely-related sparse Bayesian learning (SBL) framework are effective tools for pruning large numbers of irrelevant features leading to a sparse explanatory subset.

+[... in a generative model ] When large numbers of features are present relative to the signal dimension, the estimation problem is fundamentally ill-posed.
+Automatic relevance determination (ARD) addresses this problem by regularizing the solution space using a parameterized, data-dependent prior distribution that effectively prunes away redundant or superfluous features

+[...] an automatic relevance determination (ARD) hyperparameter that determines the relevance of the *k*-th component of the input vectors [...]  for the prediction of the output.
+ARD therefore can be viewed as an in-built mechanism for feature selection.

 ## Basic Differential Multiplier Method (BDMM)